Visit Us At

 Purpose

-The Salmonella Antigen Test detects particular antigens from Salmonella bacteria in stool samples, aiding in diagnosing gastroenteritis, a condition characterized by diarrhea, fever, and stomach pain.
+The Salmonella Antigen Test is a rapid diagnostic procedure that detects specific antigens from Salmonella bacteria in stool samples.
+This test helps identify infections that cause gastroenteritis, commonly marked by diarrhea, fever, vomiting, and abdominal cramps.

 Patient Preparation for Salmonella Antigen Test